michaellee212/Portfolio/README.md

 # Portfolio
-Michael Lee's website portfolio showcasing his projects and skills as a Software engineer and Web Developer.
+Michael Lee's website portfolio showcasing his projects and skills as a Software Engineer and Web Developer.

 ## Built with
 HTML, CSS, Bootstrap, jQuery, PHP